xpectme/htmx_headers/README.md

 # HTMX Middleware

 This is a environment-agnostic backend for [HTMX](https://htmx.org/).
-It simply generates the HTMX headers and provides a state object that contains information about the HTMX request.
+It simply generates the HTMX response headers and provides a state object that contains information about the HTMX request.

 ## Usage